“Serve the Lord with gladness and come before his presence with a song.” Psalm 100:2

 Music is an integral part of our worship.
 While we include a variety of music styles, we primarily follow the Anglican choral tradition, with music led by the organ and the St. Paul’s Choir.

-The St. Paul’s Choir, comprised of 45 members, regularly sings at the 11:00 a.m. service, as well as a number of extra services.
+The St. Paul’s Choir regularly sings at the 11:00 a.m. service, as well as a number of extra services.

 Those interested in joining the choir are encouraged to contact Angela Tipps.
 Rehearsals are held on Wednesday evenings from 7:15 a.m. to 8:30 p.m.
 Singing in the choir is a great ministry opportunity and a fun way to use your musical gifts and talents.

 Students in middle and high school sing regularly throughout the school year, alternating between the 8:30 a.m. and 11:00 a.m. services.
-Led by Garrett Doo, they rehearse at 4:30 p.m. on Sunday, just before the youth program’s Sunday Night Live.
+Led by Garrett Doo, they rehearse at 4:30 p.m. on Sunday, just before the youth program’s Fireside.

 Children in grades 2 to 5 sing regularly throughout the school year, alternating between the 8:30 a.m. and 11:00 p.m. services.
-Rehearsals are on Wednesdays from 5:00 p.m. to 5:45 p.m. in the choir room.
-Rachel Lapinski is the conductor of this program, which follows the Royal School of Church Music’s Voice for Life curriculum.
+Allison Blumenthal is the conductor of this program, and rehearsals are on Sundays from 4:00 p.m. to 4:30 p.m. in the choir room.

 Click thumbnail to view full